-One of the genetic conditions that has been observed much more frequently in the Lancaster County Amish population is Ellis-van Creveld syndrome, which is an autosomal recessive disorder characterized by short stature (dwarfism), polydactyly [the development of more than five digits (fingers or toes) on the hands or feet], abnormal tooth development, and heart defects (see Figure 4.13).
-Among the general world population, Ellisvan Creveld syndrome is estimated to affect approximately 1 in 60,000 individuals; among the Old Order Amish of Lancaster County, the rate is estimated to be as high as 1 in every 200 births (D'Asdia et al. 2013).
-One of the great insights that has come from the study of founder effects is that a limited gene pool carries a much higher risk for genetic diseases.
-Genetic diversity in a population tends to greatly reduce these risks.
+One of the genetic conditions that has been observed much more frequently in the Lancaster County Amish population is Ellis-van Creveld syndrome, which is an autosomal recessive disorder characterized by short stature (dwarfism), polydactyly (the development of more than five digits [fingers or toes] on the hands or feet], abnormal tooth development, and heart defects (Figure 4.11).
+Among the general world population, Ellis-van Creveld syndrome is estimated to affect approximately 1 in 60,000 individuals; among the Old Order Amish of Lancaster County, the rate is estimated to be as high as 1 in every 200 births (D'Asdia et al. 2013).

+One important insight that has come from the study of founder effects is that a limited gene pool carries a much higher risk for genetic diseases.
+Genetic diversity in a population greatly reduces these risks.